 Declared earnings are 50% of the difference between income and expenses.

-The minimum declared earnings for a part-time self-employed person are 10% of the national average monthly wage.
+The minimum annual declared earnings used to calculate contributions are 12 times 25% of the national average monthly wage (full-time, self-employed persons); 12 times 10% of the national average monthly wage (part-time, self-employed persons).

-The maximum annual earnings used to calculate contributions are 72 times the national average monthly wage.
+The maximum annual earnings used to calculate contributions are 48 times the national average monthly wage.